jstime/jstime/GOVERNANCE.md

 Approving a pull request indicates that the Collaborator accepts responsibility for the change.
 Approval must be from Collaborators who are not authors of the change.

-*Note*: Approval is not required for changes related to documentation, tooling, or releases
+*Note*: Approval is not required for changes related to documentation, tooling, or releases.

 If a Collaborator opposes a proposed change, then the change cannot land unless the chair determines there is [rough consensus][] to move forward.